Lady Zhen: Death

 After Cao Cao died in March 220, his vassal king title – "King of Wei" (魏王) – was inherited by Cao Pi.
 Later that year, Cao Pi forced Emperor Xian, whom he paid nominal allegiance to, to abdicate in his favour, effectively ending the Han dynasty.
 Cao Pi became the emperor and established the state of Cao Wei, which marked the beginning of the Three Kingdoms period.
-The dethroned Emperor Xian was reduced to the status of a duke – the Duke of Shanyang (山陽公).
+The dethroned Emperor Xian was reduced to the status of Duke of Shanyang (山陽公).
 The former emperor presented his two daughters to Cao Pi to be his concubines.
 Cao Pi began to favour his other concubines, especially Guo Nüwang.
 When Lady Zhen realised that Cao Pi favoured her less, she started complaining.
 Cao Pi was furious when he heard about it.
 On 4 August 221, he sent an emissary to Ye (in present-day Handan, Hebei) to execute Lady Zhen by forcing her to take her own life.
 She was buried in Ye in the same month.
 Several years after her death, during the reign of her son Cao Rui, Cao Rui ordered Lady Zhen to be worshiped at the ancestral temple in Ye on 20 March 227.

 Lady Zhen's downfall was due to Guo Nüwang, whom Cao Pi fancied.
 One year after Lady Zhen's death, Cao Pi instated Guo as the empress despite opposition from an official, Zhan Qian (棧潛).
-The historical text Han Jin Chunqiu (漢晉春秋) mentioned that Lady Zhen's body was desecrated after her death – her face was covered by her hair and rice husks were stuffed into her mouth.
+The historical text Han–Jin Chunqiu (漢晉春秋) mentioned that Lady Zhen's body was desecrated after her death: her face was covered by her hair and rice husks were stuffed into her mouth.
 Cao Rui was raised by Guo Nüwang after Lady Zhen's death.

 Alternative account of Lady Zhen's death

 The Wei Shu (魏書) mentioned that Cao Pi issued an edict to Lady Zhen, asking her to move to the newly constructed Changqiu Palace (長秋宮) in Luoyang.
 Lady Zhen declined humbly, stating that she felt that she was not capable enough to manage the imperial harem, and also because she was ill.
 Cao Pi then consecutively sent another two edicts but Lady Zhen rejected both.
 It was around summer at the time.
 Cao Pi intended to fetch Lady Zhen from Ye to Luoyang in autumn, when the weather was cooler.
 However, Lady Zhen died of illness in Ye a few months later.
 Cao Pi mourned her death and posthumously elevated her to the status of an empress.

-Pei Songzhi, who added the Wei Shu account to Lady Zhen's biography in the Sanguozhi, found the account dubious.
+Pei Songzhi, who added the Wei Shu account to Lady Zhen's biography in Sanguozhi, found the account dubious.
 He believed that there were specific reasons as to why Cao Pi did not instate Lady Zhen as the empress after he became the emperor, and why he forced her to commit suicide.
 He suspected that Lady Zhen had probably committed an offence, which was not recorded in the official histories of the Cao Wei state.